Abbykus/Abbycus-ESP32-C3-Development-Board/README.md

 ### ELECTRICAL
 #### *POWER*
-The board can accept either 5 volts via the USB-A connector but can also be input on the +5V breakout pin.
-The 5 volt input is regulated down to 3.3 volts using a compact linear regulator.
+The board is normally powered by 5 volts via the USB-A connector but can also be input on the +5V breakout pin.
+The 5 volt input is regulated down to 3.3 volts using a high efficency switching regulator.

-The 3.3 volt breakout pin can power external circuits with a maximum current of 200 milliamps.
-The 3.3V breakout pin can also accept an external 3.3V power supply if the board is not powered by 5 volts.
+The 3.3 volt breakout pin can power external circuits with a maximum current of 600 milliamps.

 **WARNING:** The ESP32-C3 is not 5V tolerant.
-Voltage applied to the 3.3V breakout pin or any I/O pin should not exceed 3.3V.
+Voltage applied to any I/O pin should not exceed 3.3V.

 #### *BATTERY*
-The board can be powered by an external Lithium Ion 3.7V battery connected to the BAT terminals.
+The board can be powered by an external Lithium Ion 3.7V battery connected to the **BAT** terminals.
 An embedded buck/boost switching regulator maintains a stable 3.3V system voltage from a battery voltage down to approximately 2.5V.
 A typical battery used for this application is the 403040 RC rectangular cell which can provide up to 500 MAH.
-The phisical dimensions are 4x30x40 mm.
 The battery is charged by plugging the USB-A connector into any PC, phone charger, or power bank.
 The on-board RED LED will light while charging and turn off when charging is complete.

 Default charge current is set at 250 milliamps.
 This can be changed by replacing resistor R11 on the PCB.
 See the AAP2154 datasheet in the **DOCS** folder for information regarding setting the charge current.